Formulas

 selected(${previous_question}, 'A')

-Retrieve a value from CSV
+Retrieve a value from a .csv file

-You can use the pulldata() function in the calculation column of a question to preload data from a CSV file.
-There are two ways to include a CSV file: manually place the file in the survey's media folder or link to a .csv file hosted in ArcGIS.
+You can use the pulldata() function in the calculation column of a question to preload data from a .csv file.
+There are two ways to include a .csv file: manually place the file in the survey's media folder or link to a .csv file hosted in ArcGIS.

 The pulldata() function requires the following four parameters to be specified in order:

-1. The name of the CSV file that contains the list of values.
+1. The name of the .csv file that contains the list of values.
 The name does not include the .csv file name suffix.

-2. The name of the column in the CSV file that contains the value you want to return.
+2. The name of the column in the .csv file that contains the value you want to return.

-3. The name of the key field in the CSV file that you will use to look up the value.
+3. The name of the key field in the .csv file that you will use to look up the value.

 4. The key value to look up in the key field.

 These values can be defined directly or through variables defined elsewhere in the survey.
-In the following example, the calculation returns the email address of somebody named in a previous question from a CSV file named info:
+In the following example, the calculation returns the email address of somebody named in a previous question from a .csv file named info:

 pulldata('info', 'email', 'name', ${respondent_name})

-The same pulldata() function also works in the constraints column, preventing the user from submitting answers that are not in the CSV file.
-In the constraints column, this same formula prevents the form from accepting any values that are not in the CSV file's name column.
+The same pulldata() function also works in the constraints column, preventing the user from submitting answers that are not in the .csv file.
+In the constraints column, this same formula prevents the form from accepting any values that are not in the .csv file's name column.

 There are some limitations to the pulldata() function.
 The name of the key field has the same limitation as the name column in the choices worksheet, meaning that these values can't have spaces or non-ASCII characters.
-Additionally, because these are CSV files, using a comma in any of these fields causes the pulldata() function to produce incorrect results.
+Additionally, because these are .csv files, using a comma in any of these fields causes the pulldata() function to produce incorrect results.

-If values in your CSV file exceed 255 characters, you must enter a higher value in the bind::esri:fieldLength column for both the question you're populating with the CSV content and any questions being used as input to the pulldata() function.
-If your CSV file includes values that are larger than the maximum length of one of these fields, a survey response fails to submit and displays a Code 1000 error.
+If values in your .csv file exceed 255 characters, you must enter a higher value in the bind::esri:fieldLength column for both the question you're populating with the .csv content and any questions being used as input to the pulldata() function.
+If your .csv file includes values that are larger than the maximum length of one of these fields, a survey response fails to submit and displays a Code 1000 error.

 Note: